newrelic/demo-apps/apm-lambda-convergence/README.md

     ```
     This process ensures that only the `apm-lambda-convergence` directory is downloaded to the EC2 instance, saving time and disk space.

-3.  **Configure the Variables**: You need to tell the services the New Relic license key and the URL of the deployed backend.
+3.  **Configure the Variables**: You need to tell the services the, project name, URL of the deployed backend, and New Relic license key.
 Set them as environment variables in your SSH session.
 This method is cleaner than editing files manually.

     ```sh
+    export PROJECT_NAME=""
     export API_GATEWAY_URL=""
     export NEW_RELIC_LICENSE_KEY=""
-    export PROJECT_NAME=""
-    echo -e "\nAPI GATEWAY: $API_GATEWAY_URL\nLICENSE KEY: $NEW_RELIC_LICENSE_KEY\nPROJECT: $PROJECT_NAME"
+    echo -e "\nPROJECT: $PROJECT_NAME\n\tAPI GATEWAY: $API_GATEWAY_URL\n\tLICENSE KEY: $NEW_RELIC_LICENSE_KEY"
     ```
-    Docker Compose will automatically detect these environment variables and pass them into Docker Compose.

 4.  **Run the Docker Containers**: With the environment variables configured, start the services using Docker Compose.
 The `ubuntu` user has been added to the `docker` group, so `sudo` is not required.
     ```sh